Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-communication-patterns.md

 depends on the state and interactions between other molecules which may be in another domain in a different rank.

-A common feature of a domain decomposed algorithm is that communications are limited to a small number of other ranks that work on a domain a short distance away.
+A common feature of a domain decomposed algorithm is that communications are limited to a small number of other ranks that work on a sub-domain a short distance away.
 In such a case, each rank only needs a thin slice of data from its neighbouring rank(s) and send the same slice of its own data to the neighbour(s).
 The data received from neighbours forms a "halo" around the ranks own data, and shown in the next diagram, and is known as *halo exchange*.